Weiyi-Zhai/Weiyi-Zhai.github.io/contents/publications.md

+- (In Prep) **Zhai, W.**, Clayards, M., & Sonderegger, M. Individual differences in the use of phonetic and lexical context across tasks
+- (In Prep)  Conklin, J. T., Dmitrieva, O, Jung, Y. J., & **Zhai, W.** Acoustic characteristics of vowel reduction in advanced Spanish-English bilinguals.
 - **Zhai, W.**, & Clayards, M. (2024).
 Individual differences in the use of phonetic and lexical context across tasks.
 Proceedings of the 19th Conference on Laboratory Phonology, Seoul, South Korea.